Abdalrhman-Almarakeby/estatein-frontend/README.md

 # Estatein

 A website for the real estate company Estatein.
-Featuring information about it like there journey, achievements, clients and more and it is properties.
+Featuring information about it like there journey, achievements, clients and more and there properties.

 ![Screen shot of the Where In The World app on desktop screen size](./images//1.jpeg)